LispCookbook/cl-cookbook/error_handling.md

 We can use `error` in two ways:

 - `(error "some text")`: signals a condition of type `simple-error`, and opens-up the interactive debugger.
-- `(error 'my-error :message "We did this and that and it didn't work.")`: creates and throws a custom condition with its slot "message".
+- `(error 'my-error :message "We did this and that and it didn't work.")`: creates and throws a custom condition with its slot "message" and opens-up the interactive debugger.

-So we can do:
+With our own condition we can do:

 ~~~lisp
 (error 'my-division-by-zero :dividend 3)